The Horror Zine

 (exta digits on the hands or feet)

-IN THE ARCHIVES:
+FROM THE MORBID ARCHIVES:

 Flesh-Eating Bacteria